daudix/distrobox/docs/content/useful_tips.md

 SHELL=/bin/zsh distrobox enter test
 ```

-## Run the container with real root
+## Run the Container with Real Root

 When using podman, distrobox will prefer to use rootless containers.
 In this mode the `root`
 user inside the container is **not** the real `root` user of the host.
 But it still has